d-farnham/ORB_Paper/README.md

 This repository provides all codes that accompany the paper: **_Regional intense precipitation events: robust inference from credibly simulated GCM state variables_**

 This code has been tested in **R** version version 3.3.3 **RStudio** version 1.0.136.
-The scripts' compatability with other versions is unknown.
+The scripts' compatibility with other versions is unknown.

 Requirements: the following **R** packages (and any dependencies) are necessary and should be installed before attempting to compile these codes: "akima", "dataRetrieval", "data.table", "dplyr", "ggmap", "ggplot2", "gridExtra", "locfit", "lubridate", "maps", "ncdf4", "readr", "reshape2", "tidyr".